-Mode Create contact event Update contact event Delete contact event normal New contact mails are written into the database table.
-Contacts in the database are read, missing ones are removed, new mails are added.
-All mails of that contactId are removed. tombstone New contact mails are written into the database table where the current timestamp is added to the updatedAtColumnName.
+Mode Create contact event Update contact event Delete contact event normal New contact mails are Contacts in the database All mails of that contactId written into the database are read, missing ones are removed. table. are removed, new mails are added.

+Mode Create contact event Update contact event Delete contact event tombstone New contact mails are written into the database table where the current timestamp is added to the updatedAtColumnName.
 Contacts in the database are read.
 Missing ones are not removed but updated with the current timestamp in the deletedAtColumnName.
 All current mails are updated with the current timestamp in the updatedAtColumnName.
 All mails of that contactId are read.
 All mails are updated with the current timestamp in the deletedAtColumnName.